-Don’t misunderstand, though; I’ve got rhythm.
-I can Walk the Dog, do a mean Funky Chicken, as well as Twerk, Pony, and if I’m alone with a great soundtrack, I’ve been known to bust into a few cheesy club moves.
+Don’t misunderstand, though; I’ve got the rhythm.
+I can Walk the Dog, do a mean Funky Chicken, as well as Twerk, Pony, and if I’m alone with a great soundtrack, I’ve been known to burst into a few cheesy club moves.

 - Simple Sentences: one independent clause and no dependent clauses.

 - Compound Sentences: a sentence with several independent clauses but no dependent clauses.

 - Complex Sentence: A sentence with one independent clause and at least one dependent clause.

 - Complex-Compound Sentence: Independent clauses and at least one dependent clause.

 Bloated writing tends to be extremely redundant or superfluous, unneeded, unnecessary, outdated and outmoded, disused or uncalled for; in other words, it is writing using words, phrases, and ideas that do not necessarily help to develop or in any way, shape, form or convey the idea of the story, news report, recipe, article, blog or report that you are creating, writing or thinking about doing, regardless of how much you believe that these additional and extra words, phrases and explanations contained in a single sentence, paragraph or entire article will add value, meaning and a more complete, entertaining, informative reading experience for your readers, not to mention, the added benefit of words that will enhance, improve, augment, and boost the ability of a search engine to find your overly wordy article due to the fact that you have included the additional tags or keywords that you incorporated, fitted into or integrated meaningfully, purposefully, tenaciously and decisively in your sentence, paragraph or article.